Chainflow/oasis-mission-control/INSTRUCTIONS.md

 - *validator_addr*

-    Address of your validator which will be used to get staking and delegation etc.
+    Address of the validator you'd like to monitor.

 - *validator_hex_addr*

-    Validator hex address useful to know about last proposed block, missed blocks and voting power.
+    Validator hex address, which is useful to determine last proposed block, missed blocks and voting power.

-    - If you want to know this hex address you can simply run this command on your oasis node.
+    - To find this hex address, run this command on your oasis node.
     (`oasis-node identity tendermint show-consensus-address --datadir /root/dir/node`)

 - *pagerduty_email*

-    Give mail address of pager duty service to send alerts of emergency missed blocks.
+   Email address of your configred pager duty service to receive alerts of emergency missed blocks.
-    Note : Have to give mail address which was generated after creation of a service in pager duty.
+    Note : Have to give email address which was generated by the creation of a service in pager duty.

-    You can refer this to know about pagerduty (https://www.pagerduty.com/)
+    Learn more about pagerduty here (https://www.pagerduty.com/)

 - *emergency_missed_blocks_threshold*

-    Give threshold to notify about continuous missed blocks to your pager duty account. so that it will send mails, messages and makes you a call about alerts.
+    Give threshold to notify you about continuous missed blocks.
+This alert will be sent to your configured pager duty email address and is used to trigger pager duty workflows.

 - *block_diff_threshold*

-    An integer value to receive Block difference alerts, e.g. a value of 2 would alert you if your validator falls 2 or more blocks behind the chain's current block height.
+    An integer value to receive block difference alerts, e.g. a value of 2 would alert you if your validator falls 2 or more blocks behind the chain's current block height.

 - *epoch_diff_threshold*